 Preliminary design work is underway to widen I-205 between OR 213 and Stafford Road and improve the I-205/Abernethy Bridge to ensure it remains functional after a catastrophic earthquake.
 The design work was funded through HB 2017; however, construction funding for this project has not been identified.
-Construction financing for Phase 1A (Abernethy Bridge) is identified in HB 3055 (2021 Session).
+Construction financing for Phase 1A, including Abernethy Bridge and adjacent intersections, is identified in HB 3055 (2021 Session).
 Variable Rate Tolls priced to manage travel demand as well as provide revenue will be used to fund the rest of the project (Phase 1B, 1C, 1D and Phase 2).